Southern Utah's Local Insurance Agency(435) 628-0993

 Does the Zion and Sand Hollow tourist traffic affect Hurricane auto rates?

 Yes — meaningfully.
 Hurricane sits at the funnel point between I-15 and Zion National Park (over 5 million annual visitors) plus Sand Hollow State Park.
 SR-9 through La Verkin, the State Street corridor, and the Sand Hollow approach see heavy unfamiliar-driver and rental-RV traffic, especially March through October.
-We almost always recommend Hurricane drivers carry stacked uninsured / underinsured motorist coverage at 100/300 limits — the statewide average doesn't reflect what's actually rolling through 84737.
+We often suggest Hurricane drivers carry stacked uninsured / underinsured motorist coverage well above the state minimum — the statewide average doesn't reflect what's actually rolling through 84737, and we'll size the specific limits to your household and exposure.

 I commute from Hurricane into St. George daily — does that change my insurance?